OrangeSpyderMan/inkplate10-weather-cal/README.md

 Installers and CI generate it from the checkout before copying or building, so installed runtimes do not require Git metadata.

 Named outputs are profile-driven.
-Additional display sizes and renderer implementations can be enabled as separate profiles while `/calendar.png` continues to serve the configured default.
+Additional display sizes can be enabled as separate profiles while `/calendar.png` continues to serve the configured default.

-The `pillow` renderer is currently experimental and opt-in.
-It renders directly without HTML, JavaScript, Firefox, or screenshot capture and completes a typical `825x1200` render in roughly 0.4 seconds during local testing.
-This reduces runtime memory and enables a substantially smaller Pillow-only container.
+The `pillow` renderer draws directly without HTML, JavaScript, a browser, or screenshot capture and completes a typical `825x1200` render in roughly 0.4 seconds during local testing.
+Firefox rendering was removed in v4.
+Users that require the historical HTML/CSS renderer should remain on a v3.x release.
-Firefox remains the default compatibility renderer because small visual differences may still exist.

-In a local amd64 build, the unpacked Pillow image was approximately 88 MB compared with 238 MB for the full image, a reduction of about 150 MB or 63%.
-Registry download sizes vary by architecture and compression.

 The server supports AccuWeather and OpenWeatherMap One Call 3.0 and 4.0.
 OpenWeatherMap v2 has been removed.
 Forecast and optional realtime providers